 We now present the results of a static analysis of the 8 apps, aiming to analyze SSL/TLS implementations and look for potential information leakage.

+2.1 Methodology

-We perform static analysis using dex2jar, decompiling the .apk files to .jar files, from which we extract the related Java classes using JD-GUI [2].
-We then search for SSL/TLS keywordslike TrustManager, HostnameVerifier SSLSocketFactory, and HttpsURLConnection.
+We perform static analysis using dex2jar [1], decompiling the .apk files to .jar files, from which we extract the related Java classes using JD-GUI [5].
+We then search for SSL/TLS keywords like TrustManager [9], HostnameVerifier [3], SSLSocketFactory [7], and HttpsURLConnection [4].
+Then, we inspect the TrustManager and HostnameVerifier interfaces used to accept or reject a server's credentials: the former manages the certificates of all Certificate Authorities (CAs) used in assessing a certificate's validity, while the latter performs hostname verification whenever a URL's hostname does not match the hostname in the certificate.